 By helping iron out any trigger points and loosening taut muscles, remedial massage can cause the attached joints to become more flexible and mobile.

 Remedial massage helps realign the muscle fibers.
 This realignment alleviates muscle spasm that helps minimise the pressure on blood vessels.
 The outcome is increased blood flow to the damaged/affected muscle.
 (1)

 3. Promotes Mental Relaxation

 Massage aids in minimising emotional and physical stress.
-The touch in massage induces chemical changes in your body that lowers the stress hormone and drives out stress.
+The touch in massage induces chemical changes in your body that lower the stress hormone cortisol and drive out stress.
 (2,4)

 4. Boosts Mental Alertness

-Remedial massage also releases some chemicals, which helps with fatigue and brain fog.
+Remedial massage also releases some chemicals, which help with fatigue and brain fog.
 In addition, a deep, restful sleep induced by massage makes you feel more alert the following day.
 (5)

 5. Shortens the Muscle Recovery Time

 After a workout, waste products like lactic acid tend to accumulate in muscles, giving rise to muscle soreness and fatigue.(2) The increased blood flow to these muscles helps flush out toxins and cut the amount of time a muscle takes to heal after an injury or workout.